qrzn23/min/wip/confessions/content.md

 I had, however, little doubt that he had fallen through rashly invoking the forces of The book of the Sacred Magick of Abra-Melin the Mage.
 I thought I would try the testimony of an independent observer.
 Among the English colony of Montparnasse was a youth named Haweis, son of the once celebrated H. R. Haweis of Music and Morals.
 He had been to Peterhouse and was now studying art, in which he has since achieved a certain delicate eminence.
 He went to see Mathers and came back very bored with a pompous disquisition on the ancient gods of Mexico.
 The charlatan was apparent; Mathers had got his information from the very people who had induced me to go out to Mexico.
 He was exploiting omne ignotum pro magnifico like the veriest quack.
 At this moment I came into magical contact with his forces.
 The story has been told admirably, if somewhat floridly, by Captain (now Major-General) J.F.C.Fuller.
 I can hardly do better than quote his account.

-Gerald Kelly showed considerable perturbation of mind, and on being asked by Frater P. what was exercising him, Gerald Kelly replied, “Come and free Miss Q. from the wiles of Mrs. M.” Being asked who Mrs. M. was, Gerald Kelly answered that she was a vampire and a sorceress who was modelling a sphinx with the intention of one day endowing it with life so that it might carry out her evil wishes; and that her victim was Miss Q. P. Wishing to ease his friend's mind asked Gerald Kelly to take him to Miss Q.'s address, at which Mrs. M. was then living.
+> Gerald Kelly showed considerable perturbation of mind, and on being asked by Frater P. what was exercising him, Gerald Kelly replied, “Come and free Miss Q. from the wiles of Mrs. M.” Being asked who Mrs. M. was, Gerald Kelly answered that she was a vampire and a sorceress who was modelling a sphinx with the intention of one day endowing it with life so that it might carry out her evil wishes; and that her victim was Miss Q. P. Wishing to ease his friend's mind asked Gerald Kelly to take him to Miss Q.'s address, at which Mrs. M. was then living.
 This Gerald Kelly did.
+>

-Miss Q., after an interview, asked P. to tea to meet Mrs. M. After introduction, she left the room to make tea — the White Magick and the Black were left face to face.
+> Miss Q., after an interview, asked P. to tea to meet Mrs. M. After introduction, she left the room to make tea — the White Magick and the Black were left face to face.
+>

-On the mantelpiece stood a bronze head of Balzac, and P., taking it down, seated himself in a chair by the fire and looked at it.
+> On the mantelpiece stood a bronze head of Balzac, and P., taking it down, seated himself in a chair by the fire and looked at it.
+>

-Presently a strange dreamy feeling seemed to come over him, and something velvet-soft and soothing and withal lecherous moved across his hand.
+> Presently a strange dreamy feeling seemed to come over him, and something velvet-soft and soothing and withal lecherous moved across his hand.
 Suddenly looking up he saw that Mrs. M. had noiselessly quitted her seat and was bending over him; her hair was scattered in a mass of curls over her shoulders and the tips of her fingers were touching the back of his hand.
+>

-No longer was she the middle-aged woman, worn with strange lusts; but a young woman of bewitching beauty.
+> No longer was she the middle-aged woman, worn with strange lusts; but a young woman of bewitching beauty.
+>

-At once recognizing the power of her sorcery, and knowing that if he even so much as contemplated her gorgon head, all the power of his Magick would be petrified, and that he would become but a puppet in her hands, but a toy to be played with and when broken cast aside, he quietly rose as if nothing unusual had occurred; and placing the bust on the mantelpiece turned towards her and commenced with her a magical conversation; that is to say a conversation which outwardly had but the appearance of the politest small talk, but which inwardly lacerated her evil heart, and burnt into her black bowels as if each word had been a drop of some corrosive acid.
+> At once recognizing the power of her sorcery, and knowing that if he even so much as contemplated her gorgon head, all the power of his Magick would be petrified, and that he would become but a puppet in her hands, but a toy to be played with and when broken cast aside, he quietly rose as if nothing unusual had occurred; and placing the bust on the mantelpiece turned towards her and commenced with her a magical conversation; that is to say a conversation which outwardly had but the appearance of the politest small talk, but which inwardly lacerated her evil heart, and burnt into her black bowels as if each word had been a drop of some corrosive acid.
+>

-She writhed back from him, and then again approached him even more beautiful than she had been before.
+> She writhed back from him, and then again approached him even more beautiful than she had been before.
 She was battling for her life now, and no longer for the blood of another victim.
 If she lost, hell yawned before her, the hell that every once-beautiful woman who is approaching middle age, sees before her; the hell of lost beauty, of decrepitude, of wrinkles and fat.
 The odour of man seemed to fill her whole subtle form with a feline agility, with a beauty irresistible.
 One step nearer and then she sprang at Frater P. and with an obscene word sought to press her scarlet lips to his.
+>

-As she do so Frater P. caught her and holding her at arm's length smote the sorceress with her own current of evil, just as a would-be murderer is sometimes killed with the very weapon with which he has attacked his victim.
+> As she do so Frater P. caught her and holding her at arm's length smote the sorceress with her own current of evil, just as a would-be murderer is sometimes killed with the very weapon with which he has attacked his victim.
+>

-A blue-greenish light seemed to play round the head of the vampire, and then the flaxen hair turned the colour of muddy snow, and the fir skin wrinkled, and those eyes, that had turned so many happy lives to stone, dulled and became as pewter dappled with the dregs of wine.
+> A blue-greenish light seemed to play round the head of the vampire, and then the flaxen hair turned the colour of muddy snow, and the fir skin wrinkled, and those eyes, that had turned so many happy lives to stone, dulled and became as pewter dappled with the dregs of wine.
 The girl of twenty had gone; before him stood a hag of sixty, bent, decrept, debauched.
 With dribbling curses she hobbled from the room.
+>

-As Frater P. left the house, for some time he turned over in his mind these strange happenings and was not long in coming to the opinion that Mrs. M. was not working alone, and that behind her probably were forces far greater than she.
+> As Frater P. left the house, for some time he turned over in his mind these strange happenings and was not long in coming to the opinion that Mrs. M. was not working alone, and that behind her probably were forces far greater than she.
 She was but the puppet of others, the slave that would catch the kids and the lambs that were to be served upon her master's table.
 Could P. prove this?
 Could he discover who her masters were?
 The task was a difficult one; it either meant months of work, which P. could not afford to give, or the mere chance of a lucky stroke which P. set aside as unworthy the attempt.
+>

-That evening, whilst relating the story to his friend Gerald Kelly, he asked him if he knew any reliable clairvoyant.
+> That evening, whilst relating the story to his friend Gerald Kelly, he asked him if he knew any reliable clairvoyant.
 Gerald Kelly replied that he did, and that there was such a person at that very time in Paris known as the Sibyl, his own “belle amie”.
 That night they called on her; and from her P. discovered, for he led her in the spirit, the following remarkable facts.
+>

-The vision at first was of little importance, then by degrees the seer was led to a house which P. recognized as that in which D.D.C.F. lived.
+> The vision at first was of little importance, then by degrees the seer was led to a house which P. recognized as that in which D.D.C.F. lived.
 He entered one of the rooms, which he also at once recognized; but curious to say, instead of finding D.D.C.F. and V.N.R. there, he found Theo and Mrs. Horos.
 Mr. Horos (M.S.R.) incarnated in the body of V.N.R. and Mrs. Horos (S.V.S.) in that of D.D.C.F.
 Their bodies were in orison; but their spirits were in the house of the fallen chief of the Golden Dawn.
+>

-At first Frater P. was seized with horror at the sight, he knew not whether to direct a hostile current of will against D.D.C.F. and V.N.R., supposing them to be guilty of cherishing within their bodies the spirits of two disincarnated vampires, or perhaps Abra-Melin demons under the assumed forms of S.V.A. and M.S.R., or to warn D.D.C.F.; supposing him to be innocent, as he perhaps was, of so black and evil an offence.
+> At first Frater P. was seized with horror at the sight, he knew not whether to direct a hostile current of will against D.D.C.F. and V.N.R., supposing them to be guilty of cherishing within their bodies the spirits of two disincarnated vampires, or perhaps Abra-Melin demons under the assumed forms of S.V.A. and M.S.R., or to warn D.D.C.F.; supposing him to be innocent, as he perhaps was, of so black and evil an offence.
 But, as he hesitated, a voice entered the body of the Sibyl and bade him leave matters alone, which he did.
 Not yet was the cup full.

 This story is typical of my magical state of the time.
 I was behaving like a Master of Magick, but had no interest in my further progress.
 I had returned to Europe with a sort of feeling at the back of my mind that I might as well resume the Abra-Melin operation, and yet the debacle of Mathers somehow put me off; besides which, I was a pretty thorough-going Buddhist.
 My essay “Science and Buddhism” makes this clear.
 I published a small private edition of “Berashith” in Paris; but my spiritual state was in reality very enfeebled.
 I am beginning to suspect myself of swelled head with all its cohort of ills.
 I'm afraid I thought myself rather a little lion on the strength of my journey, and the big people in the artistic world in France accepted me quite naturally as a colleague.

 In England there is no such social atmosphere.
 Artists and writers are either isolated or members of petty cliques.
 It is impossible to do so much as give a dinner to a distinguished man without upsetting the antheap, and arousing the most insanely violent and personal jealousy.
 A writer who respects himself in England is bound to become a solitary like Hardy and Conrad; the greatness of his art debars him utterly from taking the smallest part in the artistic affairs of the moment.
 In a way, this is not to his disadvantage, for the supreme genius does not need specialized human society; he is a home in the slums or on the countryside.
 The salon stifles him.
 The social intercourse between artists in France tends to civilize them, to bring them to a common level; and thus, though the average of good writers is far higher than in England, we can show more men of supreme attainment; we can even make a pretty shrewd guess who the masters are even during their lifetime, for we instinctively persecute them.

 Any spark of individuality is in England an outrage on decency.
 We pick out Sir Richard Burton, James Thomson, John Davidson, Ernst Dowson, and heaven knows how many others, for abuse, slander, ostracism, starvation or imprisonment.
 In our anxiety to do justice, we even annoy perfectly harmless people.
 At one time Alfred Tennyson was scoffed at as “incomprehensible”.
 Holman Hunt was denounced by Charles Dickens as an obscene painter, and his prosecution and imprisonment demanded.
-Jude the Obscure was nicknamed Jude the Obscene.
-Swinburn was denounced as “the poet of the trough and the sty”, and his publisher withdrew the first series of Poems and Ballads in panic.
+Jude the Obscure was nicknamed *Jude the Obscene*.
+Swinburn was denounced as “the poet of the trough and the sty”, and his publisher withdrew the first series of *Poems and Ballads* in panic.
 Rossetti and Morris came in for an equal share of abuse, and we all remember the denunciation of Ibsen, Meredity, Nietzsche, Maeterlinck, Tolstoy, in fact, of every man — also Bernard Shaw — without exception whose name is still in our memories.

 In France one attains eminence by a less gratuitous Golgotha.
 Men of art and letters are respected and honoured by each other and by the public.
 Their final position in history is quietly assigned by time.
 It is only in very exceptional circumstances that a great man is awarded the distinction of a Calvary.
 Of course, Zola went through the mill; but only because he had butted into politics by his J'accuse; he was only denounced as obscene because any stick is good enough to beat a god with.